Connection Lost: Plot

-While waiting for her flight at O'Hare Airport, Claire Dunphy (Julie Bowen) attempts to contact her eldest daughter, Haley (Sarah Hyland), after a fight.
-She FaceTimes her husband, Phil (Ty Burrell), who says that Haley slept over at a friend's house.
-Meanwhile, Claire's younger daughter, Alex (Ariel Winter), sends her drafts of her college essay, but Claire ignores them.
-Still concerned, Claire FaceTimes her brother, Mitchell (Jesse Tyler Ferguson), and his husband, Cameron (Eric Stonestreet), to inquire about Haley's whereabouts, as she babysat their daughter, Lily (Aubrey Anderson-Emmons), the night before.
-They reveal Haley borrowed a suit, and Lily mentions that Dylan (Reid Ewing)—Haley's ex-boyfriend—had spoken with her, surprising Claire since she was unaware that the two of them were still in touch.
+While waiting for her flight at O'Hare Airport, Claire (Julie Bowen)—the uptight matriarch of the Dunphy family—attempts to contact her eldest daughter, Haley (Sarah Hyland), after a fight they had.
+Claire video-calls her husband, Phil (Ty Burrell), who says that Haley slept over at a friend's house.
+Meanwhile, Claire's younger daughter, Alex (Ariel Winter), sends drafts of her college essay for proofreading, but Claire ignores them.
+Claire video-calls her brother, Mitchell (Jesse Tyler Ferguson), and his husband, Cameron (Eric Stonestreet), to inquire about Haley's whereabouts.
+She learns that Haley borrowed a suit the night before.
+Mitchell and Cameron's daughter, Lily (Aubrey Anderson-Emmons), mentions that Haley had been talking to her ex-boyfriend Dylan (Reid Ewing), which surprises Claire, as she was unaware that the two were still in contact.

-Claire uses a fake profile to check Haley's Facebook, where her relationship status reads "Married".
+Claire uses a sock puppet account to check Haley's Facebook, which lists her relationship status as "Married".
 Assuming Haley has married Dylan, she calls him, only to learn her fears are unfounded.
 Unable to reach Haley, Claire hacks Haley's iCloud account to track her phone, despite Alex's disapproval.
-When Google Maps shows Haley's phone near a wedding chapel in Las Vegas, Claire further panics, having no idea who Haley could have married.
+When Google Maps shows Haley's phone near a wedding chapel in Las Vegas, Claire panics, having no idea who Haley could have married.

-Claire learns that Andy (Adam DeVine), a family friend, is also in Vegas for a wedding, leading her to conclude that Haley has secretly married him.
-When a copy of What to Expect When You're Expecting arrives for Haley at the Dunphy household, Claire fears that her daughter is pregnant with Andy's baby.
-Overwhelmed, she opens a slideshow of Haley's childhood pictures, which make her emotional, and FaceTimes her father, Jay (Ed O'Neill), apologizing for eloping at Haley's age.
-Jay reassures her by noting that her own elopement led to a happy family.
+Claire learns that Andy (Adam DeVine), a family friend, is also in Las Vegas for a wedding.
+She concludes that Haley has secretly married him.
+When a copy of the book What to Expect When You're Expecting arrives for Haley at the Dunphy household, Claire fears that her daughter is pregnant with Andy's baby.
+Overwhelmed, she opens a slideshow of Haley's childhood pictures, which makes her emotional, and video-calls her father, Jay (Ed O'Neill), to apologize for eloping at Haley's age.
+Jay reassures her by noting that Claire's eloping led to a happy family.

 Claire finally receives a call from Haley, who has just awakened at the Dunphy household.
-Haley clarifies that she is neither married nor pregnant, explaining that the suit was for a friend's wedding; she left her phone in Andy's car; her Facebook status was a joke about a "Cronut"; and the pregnancy book was for her boss's fashion line.
+Haley clarifies that she is neither married nor pregnant, explaining that the suit was for a friend's wedding, she left her phone in Andy's car, her Facebook status was a joke about a "Cronut", and the pregnancy book was for her boss's fashion line.
 When Haley questions how Claire accessed her Facebook and tracked her phone, Claire pretends to lose the connection and ends the call.